thanos-io/thanos/docs/components/compact.md

                                 happen at the end of an iteration.
       --compact.concurrency=1   Number of goroutines to use when compacting groups.
+      --compact.progress-interval=5m
+                                Frequency of calculating the compaction progress
+                                in the background when --wait has been enabled.
+                                Setting it to "0s" disables it.
+Now compaction, downsampling and retention progress are
+                                supported.
       --consistency-delay=30m   Minimum age of fresh (non-compacted) blocks before they are being processed.
 Malformed
                                 blocks older than the maximum of